tea2code/fantasy-rts/README.md

 The attribute "default" is the id of a sprite which will be used if no mapping is found.

-The types "sprite", "image" and "mapping" can/should/will exist multiple times.
+The types "sprite", "multiple", "image" and "mapping" can/should/will exist multiple times.
 Each representing a single entity.

+Sprites can be defined in two ways.
+First you can directly declare the coordinates of it and create a single sprite.
+Or you can use "multiple" and define a list of coordinates of sprites of the same type.
+They will selected by chance based on the "chance" value.
+The "chance" value must add up to one.

 #### Game Reference: